mihalikistvan/tictactoeKata/Notes.md

 ## Notes about pomodoro 2
 - created new test for botChoice()
 - created botChoice function
--
+-created userChoice function
+- rewritten the pytest, as syntax issues came up

 ## Notes about pomodoro 3
 -